Holic75/KingmakerRebalance/README.md

 - Lingering Performance no longer allows to overlap different bardic performances,
 - Dragonkind I dragons bite and claw weapon are placed in main/off hand slots (so it can benefit from haste and feral combat training),
 - Web school is changed to conjuration
+- radius of teamwork feats that require "adjacent" allies changed to 5 feet (instead of 5 meters) (optional)

 Mod also changes stats of some npcs (optional)